tairasoul/YADMB/addon-docs.md

     title: "song-title", // The title of the song.
     extra: {
         // Any extra information you wish to store.
-        // Keep in mind this does get turned into JSON, but does get parsed automatically when doing cache.get();
+        // Keep in mind this does get turned into JSON, but does get parsed automatically back to an object when doing cache.get();
     }
 })
 ```